Glitch-in-Antariksh/ProjectileTracking/README.md

 └── README.md
 ```

+Generated calibration captures are local working data and should not be committed to the repository.

 ---

 # Future Work — Phase 2

 After the vision and trajectory-prediction pipeline is validated, the project may be extended into a physical interception system.

-This stage would introduce embedded hardware such as a Raspberry Pi, sensors, servos, actuators, and a suitable interception mechanism.
+This stage may introduce embedded hardware such as a Raspberry Pi, sensors, servos, actuators, and a suitable interception mechanism.

 The predicted trajectory from Phase 1 would be used to determine a suitable interception point, after which the physical system could position or activate an actuator to interact with the predicted trajectory.